Ismaël Koné

-Ismaël Kenneth Jordan Koné (born June 16, 2002) is a professional soccer player who plays as a midfielder for Watford.
-Born in Ivory Coast, he represents the Canada national team.
+Ismaël Kenneth Jordan Koné (born June 16, 2002) is a professional soccer player who plays as a midfielder for Serie A club Sassuolo, on loan from Ligue 1 club Marseille.
+Born in Ivory Coast, he plays for the Canada national team.

 Early life

 Koné was born in Abidjan, Ivory Coast.
-In 2010, he moved to Canada at age 7, growing up in Montreal.
+In 2010, he moved to Canada with his mother at age 7, growing up in Montreal.
 Two years later, he began playing youth soccer with the AS Notre-Dame-de-Grâce Panthers.
 When he was 16, he joined CS Saint-Laurent.
 With CS Saint-Laurent he earned the bronze medal at the 2019 Canadian Under-17 Championship.
-He went on trial in Belgium with Genk and Mouscron, but was unable to sign with Mouscron as they didn't have the funds available to sign a non-European player.
+He went on trial in Belgium with Genk and Mouscron, but was unable to sign with Mouscron as they did not have the funds available to sign a non-European player.
 Soon afterwards, he was forced to return to Canada due to the COVID-19 pandemic, where he began training with CF Montreal U23 and earned an invite to the first team's training camp in 2021.

 Club career

 CF Montréal

-After spending a few months training with the CF Montréal first team, initially unable to sign a contract due to “some technicalities in MLS rules,” Koné officially signed a two-year contract with two option years on August 13, 2021.
+After a few months training with the CF Montréal first team, initially unable to sign a contract due to “some technicalities in MLS rules,” Koné officially signed a two-year contract with two option years on August 13, 2021.
 However, soon after signing his contract he suffered a knee injury, which limited his participation in training.
 After the 2021 season, he went to train with Montreal's sister club, Italian Serie A club Bologna.
 Koné made his professional debut and scored his first goal with Montreal in a 3–0 win against Santos Laguna on February 23, 2022, in the 2022 CONCACAF Champions League.
 During the 2022 summer transfer window, English Championship clubs Sheffield United and Norwich City were reported to have approached Montréal over Koné's services.

 Watford

-In December 2022, English Championship club Watford announced they had agreed to sign Koné on a transfer from CF Montréal, with the midfielder signing a four-and-a-half year deal.
+In December 2022, English Championship club Watford announced they had agreed to sign Koné on a transfer from CF Montréal, with the midfielder signing a four-and-a-half-year deal.
 He made his debut on January 7, 2023, starting an FA Cup match against Reading.
+Koné scored his first goal for Watford in a 3–2 win over Norwich on November 28, 2023.
+In June 2024, Marseille would announce that they had reached an agreement with Watford to sign Koné pending a medical, with Watford confirming that Koné would depart the club after appearing in 63 games and scoring 4 goals.